HumanSignal/label-studio-ml-backend/label_studio_ml/examples/rag_quickstart/README.md

 **Example data input:**

+Tip: when generating questions for your project, it may be helpful to pass this snippet to ChatGPT etc to give it an example of Label Studio's tasks format to work from.

 ```
+[
   {
+    "id": 1,
     "data": {
       "text": "How do I install Label Studio?"
     }
+  },
+  {
+    "id": 2,
+    "data": {
+      "text": "How do I reinstall Label Studio?"
     }
+  }
+]
 ```